RecordsKeeper/multichain/docs/source/blockchain.rst

 .. code-block:: python

     checkNodeBalance()
     node_balance = checkNodeBalance()  #checkNodeBalance() function call

     print node_balance  #prints total balance of the node

-It will return the total balance of the node on RecordsKeeper Blockchain.
+It will return the total balance of the node on the RecordsKeeper Blockchain.